 Students have five ways to provide feedback on the instructional quality of the program.
 The first is through course evaluations, which are filled out every semester.
 Students are encouraged to write comments to give specific and detailed feedback to their instructors.
 Instructional issues that arise during a course should be discussed with the course instructor.
 The second feedback mechanism is students' evaluation of their clinical supervisors.
 Students are instructed to complete supervisor evaluation forms 2 times per year.
 As noted elsewhere, these are kept confidential until a sufficient number of students have completed evaluations for a specific supervisor.
 Then feedback is tabulated and shared anonymously with the supervisor.
 The third formal way of obtaining student feedback is through the student's annual activities report.
 In addition to students reporting their research and course accomplishments, students identify what aspects of the program they are pleased with and what aspects they would like to see changed.
 These reports are not anonymous and are viewed by the DCT but can be shared with faculty.
-The fourth structured feedback mechanism is through the anonymous survey, completed at year-end and sometimes mid-year.
-Students complete a series of rating scales and offer comments about program strengths and weaknesses.
-Maintaining the students' anonymity allows them to share their concerns about the program more freely than the individual annual activities report.
-Just like evaluations of students, specific comments on areas to improve are more helpful than global statements.
-The fifth way to provide feedback is to talk with the DCT or ADCT about a given course and share any concerns.
-The student can choose to not have their views shared with anyone except the DCT/ADCT and problem solve with the DCT/ADCT regarding how best to address the student's concerns.
+The fourth way to provide feedback is to talk with the DCT or ADCT about a given course and shareany concerns.
+The student can choose to not have their views shared with anyone except the DCT/ADCT andproblem solve with the DCT/ADCT regarding how best to address the student's concerns.